 The cream cheese frosting wasn’t too sweet either.
 Suitable for those who fancy light and not too rich.

 181 South Bridge Road #01-05 & #K1-04, Singapore 058743

 Opening Hours: 8am – 5pm (Sun – Tues), 8am – 9pm (Wed – Thurs), 8am – 10pm (Fri – Sun)

-While it looked deceptively simple, the bar studded with raisins, walnuts and pineapple had a pleasing wet texture – in fact the wettest I had tasted, at a cold temperature which surprisingly worked.
+While it looked deceptively simple, the cake studded with raisins, walnuts and pineapple had a pleasing wet texture – in fact the wettest I had tasted, at a cold temperature which surprisingly worked.